Mangnuo Tengtiao "Cane" 2014 First Spring

 • weight: 200 g / 7.05 oz

-This single state tea is sold nowhere else; grown only in the ancient tea gardens around town of Mengku, located in Shuangjiang county of Yunnan province in China, these 200 to 300 year-old trees have distinct branch shape differentiating them from the rest of the tea trees in China.
-The name Tengtiao "Cane Tea" was coined by Zhan Yingpei, an acclaimed scholar specializing in Yunnan tea culture.
-The name implies that the shape of branches of this type of tea trees is similar to cane.
-These trees are shaped using a special technique that trims off all the excessive sub-branches and bigger leaves, leaving only two fresh tea buds per branch.
-Over many centuries of painstaking care by the local tribes, the branches have grown long and slender, similar to the shape of cane, hence the name.
-The technique for growing, trimming and picking the tea, concentrates all the tea nutrients within the two tea buds in every branch, creating fragrance unseen in most pu-erh.
-Local tribes only pick one tea bud from each branch at a time, leaving the other one to grow for next round’s harvest.
-The production of this tea is very low as a result of special trimming and picking methods – many more trees are needed to collect the same amount of buds.
-However the harvested tea buds are very neat and delicate, without any tough stalk or old leaves.
-Each of the sun-dried tea buds are covered with very dense fine hair that shimmers under the sun.
-The final product – Qizibing Cha is presentable and highly sought after for collection.
+Since the Qing dynasty, these trees have been shaped using a unique technique that trims off all the excessive sub-branches and bigger leaves, leaving only two fresh tea buds per branch.
+The method for growing, trimming and picking the tea concentrates all the tea nutrients within the two tea buds in every branch, creating a fragrance unseen in most pu-er.
+This tea’s production is very low due to special trimming and picking methods.
+However, the harvested tea buds are elegant and delicate, without tough stalks or old leaves.
+Each sun-dried tea bud is covered with very dense, fine hair that shimmers under the sun.
+The final product – Qizibing Cha, is presentable and highly sought after for collection.

 Weight: